-- \cdot Counseling to help you decide when to have children.
+- Counseling to help you decide when to have children.

-- \cdot Help to decide how many children to have.
+- Help to decide how many children to have.

 - Birth control services and supplies.
 (It is recommended to get a pap test and chlamydia test before getting birth control).

 - Sexually transmitted disease testing and treatment.

 - Testicular and prostate cancer screening.

 - Provider visits.

 - Pregnancy testing.

 - Voluntary sterilization.

 - HIV/AIDS testing and care.

+- Rides to pregnancy-related appointments and for a mother to visit their hospitalized infant.